Code-Institute-Submissions/rita-stu-ms1/README.md

 ## Technologies Used

     • HTML
-    • CSS: employed to enhance the html code.
-CSS ideas from w3schools were utilised, in particular flexboxes, responsive design code and Google fonts code.
+    • CSS: employed to enhance html code.
+CSS ideas from w3schools were utilised (in particular flexboxes), as was responsive design code.
     • Google fonts: two Google fonts were used throughout the site – Roboto and Exo
     • Bootstrap v4.3: nav menu with dropdown function was used for the main navigation menu
     • GIMP: used to resize images and create .png versions